 SelfKey: Self-Sovereign Identity and Blockchain Technology

-Cutting to the core of the discussion about privacy and anonymity in cryptocurrency transactions, SelfKey founder Edmund Lowell will return to Bitcoin Wednesday on 4 March 2020 to talk about the progress he’s made on his decentralized identity solution.
+Cutting to the core of the discussion about privacy and anonymity in cryptocurrency transactions, SelfKey founder Edmund Lowell will return to Bitcoin Wednesday to talk about the progress he’s made on his decentralized identity solution.
 He’ll also cover blockchain identity within the context of Europe’s GDPR regulations, security tokens and ICOs.
 SelfKey raised $21.8 million during a token sale that ended in January 2018.

 The SelfKey Foundation is building a decentralized digital identity system using blockchain technology that gives users complete control over their personal identity information, putting identity owners at the center of identity management.
 The SelfKey digital identity wallet can store personal identity data like a copy of an individual’s passport photo page, tax numbers and other unique identifiers such as driver’s license and proof-of-address information.

 When the SelfKey wallet is created, a unique public/private cryptographic key pair is generated for one person.
 This cryptographic system allows anyone to encrypt messages using the public key, but only allows the holder of the paired private key to decrypt the message, thereby leaving the owner fully in control.
 This approach allows the individual to securely store and share digital identity information in commercial transactions.

 SelfKey aims to make using identity information online seamless and safe.
 Instead of providing your bank with a copy of your passport, with SelfKey you can simply sign a digital copy of your passport photo page with the bank’s public key, and deliver it via the SelfKey network.